Richard Ojeda: Military service and teaching career

 Ojeda said "Where I come from, when you graduate high school, there’s only three choices—dig coal, sell dope, or join the Army.
 And I chose the military".
 He served 25 years in the United States Army, starting as an enlisted soldier before going through officer training and rising to the rank of major.
 He earned two Bronze Stars.
 During his service, he spent time in South Korea, Honduras, Jordan, Haiti, Afghanistan, and Iraq, where he was attached to the 20th Engineer Brigade.

-After retiring from the military, Ojeda worked as a Junior ROTC instructor at Chapmanville Regional High School from 2013 to 2017, resigning due to time constraints related to his service as State Senator, in addition with his run for Congress.
+After retiring from the military, Ojeda worked as a Junior ROTC instructor at Chapmanville Regional High School from 2013 to 2017, resigning due to time constraints related to his service as state senator, in addition with his run for Congress.
 He helped start a Junior Reserve Officers' Training Corps at a local high school.
 He established a social services nonprofit, the Logan Empowerment Action and Development, which engaged in community cleanup, Christmas toy drives, providing meals for the needy, and raising money for shoes for kids.
 During this time, Ojeda also started penning letters to the editor of the Logan Banner.
-As a result, Ojeda was invited by Senator Joe Manchin of West Virginia to the 2013 State of the Union as a guest.
+As a result, Ojeda was invited by Senator Joe Manchin of West Virginia to the 2013 State of the Union address as a guest.
 Ojeda decided to enter politics while listening to Manchin discuss disparities in allocation of "manufacturing hubs" to different regions of West Virginia.